Flash Narrative Tuesday: Scraps for Whiskers

-Note: For background information regarding Flash Narrative Tuesday, visit the new page tab.
+Note: For more information regarding Flash Narratives, visit The Hattie Diaries.
 You can read the diary entry upon which today’s narrative is based here.
 On June 9, 1954, Hattie was 72 years old.

 June 9, 1954: Scraps for Whiskers